Health among the Amish: Overview

 Amish represent a collection of different demes or genetically closed communities.
 Since almost all Amish descend from about 500 18th-century founders, genetic disorders that come out due to inbreeding exist in more isolated districts (an example of the founder effect).
 These disorders include dwarfism (Ellis–van Creveld syndrome), Angelman syndrome, Major Affective Disorder–and various metabolic disorders, as well as an unusual distribution of blood types.
-Some of these disorders are quite rare, or unique to this ethnoreligious population, and are serious enough to increase mortality rate among Amish children.
-The majority of Amish accept these as Gottes Wille (God's will).
+Some of these disorders, such as Amish lethal microcephaly, are quite rare, or unique to this ethnoreligious population, and are serious enough to increase the mortality rate among Amish children.

+The majority of Amish accept these disorders as Gottes Wille (God's will).
 While many communities reject the use of carrier screening prior to marriage and genetic testing of unborn children, a 1995 article in the Journal of Genetic Counseling found non-Amish healthcare providers routinely under-referred Amish people for prenatal genetic testing even when they qualify for such due to stereotypes about Amish refusal of genetic tests.
-This was corroborated in an 2021 follow-up study, which may indicate decades of skewed data about Amish testing preferences.
+This was corroborated in a 2021 follow-up study, which may indicate decades of skewed data about Amish testing preferences.
 To help address this under-referral trend, public health researchers in Ontario, Canada, successfully worked with Amish communities to improve pre- and postnatal genetic testing rates.
 Some Amish are willing to participate in postnatal, adolescent, or adult studies of genetic diseases.
 Their extensive family histories are useful to researchers investigating diseases, such as Alzheimer's, Parkinson's, and macular degeneration.
 However, there are medical ethics concerns regarding long-term consent of gene databanking, extractive medical research that does not make findings accessible for Amish themselves, and culturally insensitive practices.